Weatherspoon, No. 22 Mississippi St get past Ole Miss 81-75

 Mississippi State: It’s an important win for the Bulldogs, who are climbing back into the top half of the Southeastern Conference.
 Perry’s improvement has been crucial.
 So has Weatherspoon’s consistency — the senior has scored in double figures in 19 of 21 games this season.

 Ole Miss: That’s another tough loss for the Rebels, who also fell to Florida in overtime earlier this week.
 Tyree had a great game, but everyone else on the roster was inconsistent.
-Ole Miss was pushed around in the post and needs more production from 7-footer Dominik Olejnickzak, who finished with no points and no rebounds in 12 minutes.
+Ole Miss was pushed around in the post.
+Mississippi State had a 40-28 rebounding advantage.

 UP NEXT